 If you've ever visited Israel, then you can vouch that one of the most fantastic ways to start the day is with an Israeli breakfast.
-What started as kibbutz fare (collective living and dining made a big breakfast spread with lots of variety make lots of sense) has turned into a common -- and well-loved -- fixture in Israeli hotels and restaurants.
+What began as kibbutz fare—a big breakfast spread with lots of variety that made sense for collective living and dining—has turned into a common and well-loved fixture in Israeli hotels and restaurants.

-When it comes to entertaining, it's also an ideal change-up from the standard bagels and lox brunch.
-Even if you're just grabbing a... nowhere-near-as-elaborate breakfast on the go, it's great inspiration for those days when you want something more exciting than cereal or an egg.
-After all, hummus, cucumbers, and tomatoes in a pita may not be a full-on vacation-style breakfast, but it's a great way to fuel up in the morning.
+When it comes to entertaining, it's also a nice change-up from the standard bagels and lox brunch.
+Even if you're looking for a different weekday breakfast, these dishes are ideal inspiration for those days when you want something more exciting than cereal or an egg.
+After all, hummus, cucumbers, and tomatoes in a pita are a great way to fuel up in the morning.

-Giora Shimon's recipe for Israeli Pita Bread makes it easy to enjoy your own fresh pita breads (pitot in Hebrew) warm from the oven.
+This recipe for Israeli pita bread makes it easy to enjoy your own fresh pita breads (pitot in Hebrew) warm from the oven.
 If you want to make them ahead, you can store them in the freezer so they stay fresh, then warm them up before serving.

 Pita, by the way, isn't the only bread you'll find in a typical spread.
 Rolls, multigrain breads, challah, and bagels are all popular choices, too.

-The truth is, Israelis aren't the only ones who appreciate this simple salad -- you'll find similar ones throughout the Middle East and Mediterranean region.
-Some include fresh... herbs, other vegetables, or vinegar.
+The truth is, Israelis aren't the only ones who appreciate this simple salad; you'll find similar recipes throughout the Middle East and Mediterranean region.
+Some include fresh herbs, other vegetables, or vinegar.

 Popular throughout the Middle East, Baba Ghanoush—also known as Baba Ghanouj and Babaganoush—is a dip or spread made of roasted eggplant and tahini.
-The recipe is straightforward - simply roast the eggplant, scoop out the softened pulp, and then puree with tahini and seasonings.
-Scoop it up with fresh pita bread or raw veggiesContinue to 5 of 13 below.
+The recipe is straightforward: simply roast the eggplant, spoon out the softened pulp, and then puree with tahini and seasonings.
+Scoop it up with fresh pita bread or raw veggies.Continue to 5 of 12 below.

 Fortunately, they're not at all hard to make at home.
 Cheese or potato bourekas are often included as part of a breakfast buffet at Israeli hotels, and you can grab them on the go from countless bakeries or shuks (open-air markets).